 With gaming, especially the newest games, you want to see all the details, words, and statistics on the screen while playing.

 If you do not have a large enough screen, it can be challenging to see the game and read what you need to during the game, which will make your gameplay experience less pleasurable.

 The screens on all-in-one computers usually range from twenty-three to thirty-four inches.

 These are pretty small compared to some desktop computers, so if you want something good for gaming, you want to go with the biggest screen you can find.

-Upgrading and all-in-one is difficult or impossible
+Upgrading all-in-one is difficult or impossible

 Last but not least, it can be hard to upgrade an all-in-one unless you’re well-versed in computer building.

-Using a tower PC can screw off the side panel and easily replace parts.
+A tower PC can screw off the side panel and easily replace parts.

 However, all-in-ones are sealed tight, and you may have to take your computer to a manufacturer’s store or computer specialist to make any improvements.

 In addition, due to the small form factor, some upgrades are frankly impossible to make.